Super Lawyers

 • Michael Wahl: A dental surgeon who received his dental degree from Case Western Reserve University in Cleveland, Ohio.
 Currently has a practice in Wilmington, Delaware.
 Dr. Wahl may be the preeminent authority on dental surgery and anticoagulants, as well as dental procedures and endocarditis.
 He has published extensively on these topics and has provided critical expert testimony in several cases.

-Emergency Room Medicine
+Emergency Medicine

 • Phillip Buttaravolli.
 Medical Director of the Emergency Department at Palm Beach Gardens Medical Center and author of Minor Emergencies, a book on ED care.

-• Jacek Bronislaw Franaszek: Board-certified in emergency medicine since 2000, he has testified in Illinois and other states in ER negligence cases, tackling such issues as failure to diagnose appendicitis, throat obstruction (Maryland), stroke, testicular torsion, and myocardial infarction
+• Jacek Bronislaw Franaszek: Board-certified in emergency medicine since 2000, he has testified in Illinois and other states in ER negligence cases, tackling such issues as failure to diagnose appendicitis, throat obstruction (Maryland), stroke, testicular torsion, and myocardial infarction.

 • Samuel J. Kiehl, III.
-Ohio physician board-certified in emergency medicine.
+An Ohio physician board-certified in emergency medicine.
 Dr. Kiehl was a Navy doctor at the end of the Vietnam war.
-He has been named as an expert in hundreds of cases including cases involving the failure to give Heparin to stop a blood clot, and failure to diagnose the tumor.
+He has been named as an expert in hundreds of cases, including cases involving the failure to give Heparin to stop a blood clot, and failure to diagnose the tumor.

 • Raymond Pitteti: Medical Director of Children’s Express Care at the Children’s Hospital of Pittsburgh (similar to urgent care).
 He is also the Associate Medical Director of the Division of Pediatric Emergency Medicine.
-Dr. Pitetti is board -certified in pediatrics and pediatric emergency medicine.
+Dr. Pitetti is board-certified in pediatrics and pediatric emergency medicine.

 • Joseph Ross Yates: Illinois ER doctor who has been named as a plaintiff’s expert.

-• Michael Apstein: Boston-based gastroenterologist is affiliated with Beth Israel Deaconess Medical Center.
+• Michael Apstein: Boston-based gastroenterologist affiliated with Beth Israel Deaconess Medical Center.
 He went to medical school at the University of Maryland.

 Geriatrics/Nursing Home

 • Jonathan Klein: Geriatrics expert who has testified in nursing home cases primarily in Maryland and Virginia against nursing homes such as Genesis and FutureCare.
-Dr. Klein went to undergrad at Maryland and went to the University of Milan in Italy for medical school (a fact that is picked at by defense lawyers).
+Dr. Klein went to undergrad at Maryland and went to the University of Milan in Italy for medical school, a fact that is picked at by defense lawyers.
 He has been board-certified in Geriatric Medicine and Internal Medicine.
 Dr. Klein was formerly a medical director of several nursing homes, including ManorCare.

 • James A. Sexson: Board-certified in internal medicine, Dr. Sexson has been named as an expert in cases around the country, offering opinions for plaintiffs in such nursing cases as negligent activation of a pacemaker, failure to prevent a fall, failure to treat bed sores, brain injuries, and failure to provide medication.